dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/02b-metadata-enrichment/index.md

 ![](../../assets/images/frontend.png)

-5. Check the **Enrichment** Notebook one more time
+5. Review the **Enrichment** Notebook one last time

 ![](../../assets/images/workloadgranularity.png)

-Well done, you were successful at achieving a finer level of granularity.
+Well done!
+You were successful in achieving a finer level of granularity.

-Discuss with your class how to enrich a regular OA deployment as well as a Cloud one!
+Discuss with your class how to enrich a regular OneAgent deployment as well as a Cloud one!

 That was easy.
 What's next?
-Back to slides.
+Back to the slides.